nbuchwitz/icingaweb2-module-map/doc/01-Installation.md

 Getting started with the map
 ---------------------------------------------

 That's it, *Map* is now ready for use.
-Please read more on [how to get started](02-Getting-Started.md).
+Please read more on [adding markers to your map](02-Add-Items-to-map.md).